redhat-openstack/website/source/install/quickstart.html.md

 # Next steps

-Now that your single node OpenStack instance is up and running, you can read on about [running an instance](/install/running-an-instance/), configuring a [floating IP range](/networking/floating-ip-range/), configuring RDO to [work with your existing network](/networking/neutron-with-existing-external-network/), or about expanding your installation by [adding a compute node](/install/adding-a-compute-node/).
+Now that your single node OpenStack instance is up and running, you can read on about creating instances, networks, volumes and more on the [OpenStack website](https://docs.openstack.org/user-guide/).